Thursday Evening Advanced Road Ride

 • Stop at stop signs – this bears repeating

-The WEEKLY RIDE POSTS page is where the Ride Leaders post all the details for the upcoming rides including the route map, speed groups, length and any other relevant notes and reminders.
+The WEEKLY RIDE POSTS page is where the Ride Leaders post all the details for upcoming rides including the route map, speed groups, length and any other relevant notes and reminders.
 Ride cancellations will also be up-dated on the postings no later than 1 hour before the start of the ride.

 Click this button to see the current ride postings